Sing and Play: Reception

-Sing and Play was the first Chinese album recorded using HDCD techniques.

-The album was noted for some of its ballads, in contrast to the pop songs which had provided most of Faye Wong's hits around that time.
+Wong's first "Bel Canto-like" performance on the song "Face" was well received, and her producer status was recognized for the first time, which led her to be shortlisted for the Taiwan Golden Melody Award for Best Record Producer at the 10th Golden Melody Awards.
+The album was noted for some of its ballads, in contrast to the pop songs which had provided most of Wong's hits around that time.
 "Red Beans", "Face" and "Love Commandments" have been popular songs of the album.

-As of February 1999, the album sold almost 2,500,000 copies, including imports.
-It was rereleased in Japan on 3 March 1999 with the bonus track, "Eyes on Me".
+As of February 1999, the album sold almost 2,500,000 copies worldwide, including imports.
+It was rereleased in Japan on March 3, 1999, with the bonus track, "Eyes on Me".
+The Japanese release reached No. 38 on the Oricon Albums Chart and charted for 12 weeks.